Why do house sales fall through?

-Possibly one of the most nerve-wracking aspects of selling or buying a house is the risk of the deal falling through.
-At the end of 2018, a record 30% of house sales fell through before completion.
+Possibly one of the most nerve-wracking aspects of selling or buying a house is the risk of the deal falling through, with a record 30% of house sales fell through before completion.
 We Buy Any House look into the top causes of the problems resulting in sales falling through and how best to avoid these issues.

 There are several reasons a house sale can fall through, but the most common ones are

-How can I stop my sale falling through?
+How can I stop my sale from falling through?

-While there isn’t anything you can do to guarantee your sale won’t fall through, there are steps that you can take to help secure your agreement.
+While there isn’t anything you can do to guarantee your sale won’t fall through, there are steps that you can take to help secure your agreement and reduce the risk.